DQIX/desmume-scripts/README.md

 Hit L + R to toggle visibility<br>
 Hit Start to start/reset the stopwatch
 ## DQ9_LiveHoimiTable.lua
-An interactive HUD for the B-Table/Hoimi Table.
-Works with all versions of the game (JPN/USA/EUR).
+An interactive HUD for the B-Table/Hoimi Table (USA/EUR)
 ### How to Use
 Hit Start to toggle visibility<br>
 The table will update automatically